richardhundt/lupa/README.md

 nice.

 However, although a beautiful language, Lua is also very minimal.
 I want a language with a bit more meat.
 More than that though, I want a language which gives me the most syntactic and semantic flexibility possible, while allowing me to write code which is run-time safe.
-Not type safe, but rather constraint safe.
+Not type safe, neccessarily, but more generally, constraint safe, where a constraint may be a type check.

 For syntactic and semantic flexibility, Lupa borrows an idea from Scala in that infix and prefix operators are method calls.